aws-samples/ec2-imagebuilder-ami-share/README.md

 The code will only deploy resources into the *tooling* account.
 The existence of the *publishing* and *sharing* accounts are required in order to set the respective EC2 Image Builder distribution configuration settings.

-Additonally, the project assumes that the account into which the CloudFormation template is deployed has an AWS VPC with at least 1 subnet.
+Additionally, the project assumes that the account into which the CloudFormation template is deployed has an AWS VPC with at least 1 subnet.

 ----